imlilac/university-demo/README.md

 Users should be able to:

--  View the optimal layout for the site depending on their device's screen size
+-  View the optimal layout for the site

 ### Screenshot